xpepermint/vue-rawmodel/README.md

 Vue.use(VueContextable, {
   reactive: true, // [optional] when `true`, models are watched and validated when a model field is changed
   immediate: false, // [optional] when `true`, all reactively defined models are validated immediately after the component is created,
-  debounce: 300 // [optional] the number of milliseconds to wait before running model validations });
+  debounceTime: 300 // [optional] the number of milliseconds to wait before running model validations });
 ```